ChristianKohler/Homepage/content/posts/2021-07-05-ng-modules-best-practices/index.md

 And last but not least, the rule is very simple: Every component has its module.
 That’s it, no discussions about how to slice the modules.

 The only downside I see is that it adds some boilerplate since we have more module definitions and we have to import all dependencies explicitly.
+But that might change in the future with a new API on the @Component decorator which allows standalone components (without NgModules).
+For more on that, you can follow that [spike on Github](https://github.com/angular/angular/pull/42831).

 **One module per feature / view (Lazy Load)** is probably the most common pattern.